Mohamed-avr/typescritp-101/README.md

   - functions
   - conditions

-## install typescript & compile TS with js 02
+## <a id="install"></a> install typescript & compile TS with js
-what we will learn how to install typescript and how to combile TS with JS so first you need to check if you have Node.js by this code belew using terminal or Bash or powershell.
+what we will learn is how to install typescript and how to compile TS with JS so first you need to check if you have Node.js by this code below using terminal, Bash, or Powershell.

 ```
 node -v